 While 1Password Families has a certain edge in the family-password-management game because of its enterprise-roots and an emphasis on one person taking on the role of administrator, that doesn’t mean that LastPass isn’t worth considering.
 In fact, presently, LastPass actually offers a few distinct advantages over 1Password Family that might sway you.

 LastPass premium users ($12/year) can create “Shared Folders”.
 The shared folder can be shared with up to 5 people (who do not need to be LastPass premium users), supports up both read and read/write permissions on a per-user basis.
+And, since LastPass’ mobile app is now free, this is definitely the more cost-effective solution.

 A note on the setup of this section of the tutorial: unlike 1Password Families, which requires a totally separate setup from a regular 1Password single-user account, the LastPass shared folders are just a feature built into the regular LastPass premium account.
 Rather than devote a whole section to setting up a LastPass account, we’ll assume you already have one, and jump right into creating and and configuring a shared folder.